A Biryani that is dear to the people in Thalassery- a city in Kannur district…

 - In a bowl, soak the saffron in ¼ cup milk and keep aside for 5 minutes.

-- Evenly spread the chicken masala as the bottom layer of the pan.
+- Evenly spread the chicken masala as the bottom layer on a large wide pan.

 - Spread the cooked rice over the chicken masala.